tloredo/sdss_legacy/README.md

 # `sdss_legacy`: Access photometric and spectroscopic data from the SDSS-I/SDSS-II Legacy Survey

-The `sdss_legacy` package provides access to photometric and spectroscopic data (including SEDs) for the Main Galaxy Sample (MGS) and the quasi-stellar object (QSO) sample observed during the SDSS-I/SDSS-II Legacy Survey.
-The MGS sample comprises 793,940 objects (mainly regular galaxies, but including some non-QSO AGNs, e.g., Seyferts); the QSO sample comprises 74,569 objects.
+The `sdss_legacy` package provides access to photometric and spectroscopic data (including SEDs) for the SDSS Main Galaxy Sample (MGS), the luminous red galaxy (LRG) sample, and the quasi-stellar object (QSO) sample observed during the SDSS-I/SDSS-II Legacy Survey.
+The MGS sample comprises 678,239 objects (mainly regular galaxies, but including some non-QSO AGNs, e.g., Seyferts, and a subset of LRGs).
+The LRG sample comprises 187,423 objects (some in the MGS sample).
+The QSO sample comprises 74,389 objects.

-Specifically, this package accesses the Legacy data as provided by SDSS DR16.
-For basic information about the samples, see: [Legacy Survey Target Selection | SDSS DR16](https://www.sdss.org/dr16/algorithms/legacy_target_selection/).
+Specifically, this package accesses the Legacy data as provided by SDSS DR17 (the last data release of SDSS IV).
+For basic information about the samples, see: [Legacy Survey Target Selection | SDSS DR17](https://www.sdss.org/dr17/algorithms/legacy_target_selection/).
+Note that although these samples are "legacy" samples defined by observations taken during SDSS I/II, pipeline revisions lead to small changes in object properties and thus sample selections across data releases.

-The data tables used by `sdss_legacy` were created using CasJobs SQL queries building an inner join between the SDSS `SpecObj` and `PhotoObj` tables.
+The data tables used by `sdss_legacy` were created using CasJobs SQL queries building an inner join between the SDSS `SpecObj` and `PhotoObj` tables, and a left outer join with the `Photoz` table (providing SDSS $k$NN photo-z estimates for a subset of the objects).
 The resulting samples are about 1% smaller than a sample with the same `WHERE` selection clause operating on just the `SpecObj` table.
 We have not explored how omitting the lost samples (lacking `PhotoObj` entries) may introduce or reduce bias in the samples for certain purposes.
-The queries are specified to include morphological summaries from the photometric pipeline, as well as various magnitudes (e.g., model-based, PSF, Petrosian), and basic spectroscopic summaries (e.g., redshift, velocity dispersion).
+The queries are specified to include morphological summaries from the photometric pipeline, as well as various magnitudes (e.g., model-based, PSF, Petrosian, and fiber), and basic spectroscopic summaries (e.g., redshift, velocity dispersion).
 The queries used to build the samples appear at the end of this document.